hermeszi/libft/README.md

 # libft

-My implementation of the 42 school's libft project - an enhanced C library with additional utility functions beyond the standard requirements.
+My implementation of the 42 school's libft project - a remake of C libraries with additional utility functions beyond the standard requirements.

 ## 📚 About